-Joanna Grygiel Institute of Philosophy, Jan Długosz University, Częstochow, Poland J.Grygiel@ajd.czest.pl
+Joanna Grygiel Institute of Philosophy, Jan Długosz University, Częstochowa, Poland J.grygiel@ajd.czest.pl

-A formula $\alpha$ is meant to be independent from a set A of formulae if it is impossible to prove $\alpha$ from A. A set A is independent if each formula in A is independent from the set of remaining formulae in A.
+The notion of independence is closely related to the notion of provability.
+A formula α is meant to be independent from a set A of formulae if it is impossible to prove α from A. A set A is independent if each formula in A is independent from the set of remaining formulae in A.

-Independence is usually investigated in the context of the set of axioms of a theory, since an independent set of axioms is regarded as clear and elegant, and dependent axioms (or rules) are redundant.
+Independence is usually investigated in the context of to the set of axioms of a theory; an independent set of axioms is regarded as clear and elegant, because it doesn't contain any dependent axioms (or rules) which, in fact, are redundant.
 This notion of logical independence, seen as a formalization of the notion of simplicity, was one of four pillars of Hilbert's project.
 From the theoretical point of view, looking for independent axiomatizations is not crucial, however, it has played an important role in the development of formal logic and universal algebra.

 The first formal solution to the problem of independent axiomatization was given by Tarski, who proved that every countable set of formulae is independently axiomatizable.
-Lukasiewicz, by means of matrices, proved that his system of axioms for three-valued logic is independent.

-In general, proving the independence of a system of axioms is not an easy task.
-It is usually done by constructing appropriate models, as for example in the case of the Axiom of Choice.
-Let us notice that sometimes we consider more general notion of independence - the Axiom of Choice can neither be proved nor refuted from ZFC.
+But, in general, proving the independence of a system of axioms is not an easy task.
+It is usually done by constructing appropriate models, as for example in the case of the proof of independency of the Axiom of Choice, by means of forcing technique, or Lukasiewicz's proof of independency of the system of his axioms of three-valued logic, by means of matrices.

+Let us notice that sometimes we consider more general notion of independence; for example, the Axiom of Choice can neither be proved nor refuted from ZFC.
 This is a special case of a general notion of algebraic independence introduced by Marczewski.

-A set X of elements of an algebra A is independent if the subalgebra generated by X is free in the variety generated by A. This notion was thoroughly investigated by Marczewski, Mycielski, Świerczkowski, Głazek and many others.
+In this sense, a set X of elements of an algebra A is independent if the subalgebra generated by X is free in the variety generated by A. This notion was thoroughly investigated by Marczewski, Mycielski, Œwierczkowski, Głazek and many others.